 Nottingham Trent University Degree Show, Gen23.
 Nottingham Trent University (May 31st 2019)

 In Conversation with GENeration 23: Reflections on Education, Photography and Future Directions.
-Nottingham Trent University (5th June 2019)
+Selected Speaker at Nottingham Trent University (5th June 2019)

 Free Range Show.
 Old Truman Brewery, Brick Lane, London (26th June - 31st June 2019)